RohanRajuKakarlapudi/Intelligent-Parking-Guidance-System/README.md

-# Intelligent-Parking-Guidance-System
-Revolutionizing parking with the Intelligent Parking Guidance System, which utilizes ultrasonic sensors and LED indicators to optimize safety and efficiency.
-This award-winning system ensures precise vehicle positioning and reduces collision risks in both commercial and residential parking areas.

 # Intelligent Parking Guidance System

 The Intelligent Parking Guidance System is an innovative solution designed to enhance parking safety and efficiency using advanced sensor technology and smart signal processing.
 Developed and showcased at UIC's Engineering EXPO 2024, the system has been recognized with the Best in Show award for its effectiveness in managing blind spots and reducing parking lot accidents.